thegetty/osci-report/source/projects-at-a-glance.html.md

 ### [The Rauschenberg Research Project](http://www.sfmoma.org/explore/collection/project/rauschenberg_research_project){:target="blank"}

 SFMOMA’s completed OSCI publication, *The Rauschenberg Research Project*, provides access to the equivalent of 600+ print pages of new research, vibrant illustrations, and multimedia content about the celebrated American artist Robert Rauschenberg.
-Users can watch video clips of the artist talking about how artworks were created, view annotated images that show how Rauschenberg altered some of his most famous pieces after they were initially exhibited, and read curatorial documents that were previously difficult to access, such as detailed correspondence revealing the artist's secret “recipe” for tinting collaged fabric.
+Users can watch video clips of the artist talking about how artworks were created, view annotated images that show how Rauschenberg altered some of his most famous pieces after they were initially exhibited, and read curatorial documents that were previously difficult to access, such as detailed correspondence revealing the artist’s secret “recipe” for tinting collaged fabric.

 AAMC Awards for Excellence, Honorable Mention in Exhibition Catalogues category (2013) {:.award .ion-ribbon-b}